emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/WebIDL-Binder.rst

 Function overloads
 ==================

-C++ allows function overloads, where multiple member functions have the same name but different arguments. *WebIDL Binder* allows you to bind overloaded functions only if they differ in the number of arguments:
+C++ allows function overloads, where multiple member functions have the same name but different arguments.
+By default, the *WebIDL Binder* allows you to bind overloaded functions if they differ only in the number of arguments:

 .. code-block:: cpp